Cooperation-org/human-credentialing/README.md

 The credentials are then written to the [Ceramic network](https://ceramic.network/) and may be used permissionlessly by any other Ceramic user, even if the credentials were written by a local docker instance.
 Note, however, they are not guaranteed to be continuously available unless some Ceramic node is pinning them.

+## Credential Input Interface

+A very simple interface for inputting and signing credentials is publicly available at https://cred.linkedtrust.us/

 ## Credential Oracle API

 When interacting with a running credential oracle, you may retrieve credentials for a given wallet address as follows